georust/rinex/rinex-cli/doc/preprocessing.md

 Therefore, if a filter operation involves a whitespace, it requires to be wrapped in between inverted commas.
 Most common example is the [Epoch](epoch-target) description.

-### Targetted subsets

-Most RINEX data subsets can be targetted by a mask filter.

 ## Epoch target

 Any valid Hifitime::Epoch string description is supported.